BigDataBiology/big-data-biology_org/content/manual.md

 harassing behavior are expected to comply immediately.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact me (Luis Pedro Coelho).
+At QUT, you can also reach out to Suzanne McCusker to discuss any confidential concerns (including concerns about Luis' behaviour).

-We expect members to follow these guidelines at any lab-related event.
+Members should follow these guidelines at any professional event.

 ### Authorship